vinuesa/get_phylomarkers/README.md

 ## Citation.

-On Jaunary 15th, 2018 we submitted a manuscript to the [Research Topic of Frontiers in Microbiology: Microbial Taxonomy, Phylogeny and Biodiversity](http://journal.frontiersin.org/researchtopic/5493/microbial-taxonomy-phylogeny-and-biodiversity) describing the implementation of the GET_PHYLOMARKERS pipeline along with a thorough benchmark analysis comparing the performance of FastTree vs IQ-TREE, and its use in genomic taxonomy and population genomics of *Stenotrophomonas* bacteria.
+On Jaunary 15th, 2018 we submitted a manuscript to the [Research Topic of Frontiers in Microbiology: Microbial Taxonomy, Phylogeny and Biodiversity](http://journal.frontiersin.org/researchtopic/5493/microbial-taxonomy-phylogeny-and-biodiversity) describing the implementation of the GET_PHYLOMARKERS pipeline along with a thorough benchmark analysis comparing the performance of FastTree *vs*.
+IQ-TREE, and its use in genomic taxonomy and population genomics of *Stenotrophomonas* bacteria.
+The revised version was returned to the reviewers on March 22, 2018.

 Meanwhile, if you find the code useful for your academic work, please use the following citation:
 Pablo Vinuesa and Bruno Contreras-Moreira 2018.
-GET_PHYLOMARKERS, a pipeline to select optimal markers for microbial phylogenomics, systematics and genomic taxomy.
+GET_PHYLOMARKERS, a pipeline to select optimal markers for microbial phylogenomics, and genomic taxomy.
 Available at https://github.com/vinuesa/get_phylomarkers and released under the GNU GPLv3 license.

 ## Developers
 The code is developed and maintained by [Pablo Vinuesa](http://www.ccg.unam.mx/~vinuesa/)